justinroy-01/justinroy-01/README.md

 # 👋 Hey there!
 I'm Justin Roy

-Aspiring Web Developer 💻 | 1st Year CSE Student 🧑‍🎓 | µLearn Karma Climber 🚀
+Aspiring Web & software developer

 Welcome to my GitHub Profile!
 I’m currently exploring web development with a focus on **pure HTML**, and this profile tracks my learning journey. 🛠️